Chunosov/learn-kuber/minikube_knative_grpc_py/README.md

 kong-proxy                LoadBalancer   10.98.127.254    <pending>     80:32188/TCP,443:32637/TCP   4d1h
 ```

-## Test with python client (not working)
+## Test with python client

 ```bash
 python greeter_client_knative.py $(minikube ip):32188
 ```

-The python GRPC API is not working because it can't provide additional headers to GRPC call.
+<span style="color:red"><b>Doesn't work.</b> Python gRPC API is not working through proxy because we can't provide additional headers to gRPC call.
 Additional "Host" header is required to allow kong-proxy resolving to what service it should requrect a request.
-There is also something called ":authority" pseudoheader (whatever it means) in HTTP/2 seemingly allowing the same behaviour.
-Python guys seem not very interesting in fixing this issues as there were two PRs in python grpc repo providing [authority](https://github.com/grpc/grpc/pull/14077) and [host](https://github.com/grpc/grpc/pull/14361) params, but both of them were closed without merging.
+There is also something called `:authority` pseudoheader (whatever it means) in HTTP/2 seemingly allowing the same behaviour.
+Python guys seem not very interesting in fixing this issues as there were two PRs in python gRPC repo providing [authority](https://github.com/grpc/grpc/pull/14077) and [host](https://github.com/grpc/grpc/pull/14361) params, but both of them were closed without merging.</span>